Common Symptoms Of Stress In A Dog You Shouldn’t Ignore

 A house-trained dog that suddenly starts having accidents indoors might be experiencing stress.
 This regression in behaviour can be triggered by changes in the routine, environment, or the introduction of new pets or people.

-Stress may cause your dog to feel anxious, leading to accidents even though it is otherwise well-trained.
+Stress can cause your dog to feel anxious, which can lead to accidents even if it is otherwise well-trained.
 Addressing the source of the stress is key to helping it regain its normal habits.

 16. Frequent Shaking Off

-Dogs often shake off their fur, like they do after a bath, to relieve stress.
+Dogs often shake off their fur, as they do after a bath, to relieve stress.
 This behaviour can occur after a tense interaction or in stressful situations like vet visits or loud events.

 The shake is a way for the dog to release pent-up stress and reset emotionally.
 It’s a subtle but important sign that your dog is trying to calm itself.